-- advising students and parents or representatives on academic curricula; - advising students and parents or representatives on college application and admissions processes; - completing the Free Application for Federal Student Aid (FAFSA); and - sharing resources that may be used to support individual student success in education and training, such as providing information about disability support services. - 4.
-Workplace readiness training services may be offered in a generalized manner in a classroom or similar group setting to provide instruction to assist students with developing social and independent living skills necessary to prepare for employment.
-These services could include teaching: - communication and interpersonal skills; - financial literacy; - orientation and mobility skills (i.e. to access workplace readiness training or learning how to travel independently); - job-seeking skills; and - understanding employer expectations for punctuality and performance, as well as other foundational skills necessary for employment.
+- advising students and parents or representatives on academic curricula; - advising students and parents or representatives on college application and admissions processes; - completing the Free Application for Federal Student Aid (FAFSA); and - sharing resources that may be used to support individual student success in education and training, such as providing information about disability support services.

+- 4. Workplace readiness training supports students to learn skills and behaviors that are necessary for employment success and services may be offered through instruction in a classroom or similar group setting.
+These services could include teaching: - specific social and interpersonal skills (such as communication, problem solving, active listening, conflict resolution, etc.); - financial literacy; - using transportation (including general education about transportation options, driver's education, and travel training for public transit); - job-seeking skills; and - understanding employer expectations for punctuality and performance, as well as other foundational skills necessary for employment.

 The above listed examples may also be provided on an individual basis and tailored to a specific student's need(s).
 The student's work readiness training program could be provided in an educational or community-based setting.
-The services may include instruction, as well as opportunities to acquire and apply the knowledge.
+The services may include instruction as well as opportunities to acquire and apply the knowledge.

-- 5. Instruction in self-advocacy in a group setting may include generalized lessons in which students learn about: - rights and responsibilities; - how to request accommodations, services, and supports; and - how to effectively communicate their thoughts, concerns, and needs (this can prepare students for peer mentoring opportunities with individuals working in their area(s) of interest).
+- 5. Instruction in self-advocacy in a group setting may include generalized lessons in which students learn about: - rights and responsibilities; - goal-setting; - how to request accommodations, services, and supports; and - how to effectively communicate their thoughts, concerns, and needs (this can prepare students for peer mentoring opportunities with individuals working in their area(s) of interest).